 Some of the biggest winners in recent years within the country’s app market were Ola cabs with the home advantage over Uber; Flipkart’s fashion retailer Myntra; TVoD leader Hotstar, and food delivery apps Zomato and Swiggy.

-With so much mobile activity in the country, major business deals and investments in the sector seems obvious.
+With so much mobile activity in the country, major business deals and investments in the sector seem obvious.
 In April 2020, Facebook Inc. announced an investment of over five billion U.S. dollars in Reliance Jio, which is India’s biggest telecom operator.
 This gave the social media giant a 99.9 percent stake in the company along with access to Jio’s extensive mobile network and subscriber database in the country.
 In turn, the deal gives Reliance access to the 400-million-strong database of WhatsApp (owned by Facebook) and integrate its hyper local e-commerce business, JioMart, with the messaging application.
-While India’s mobile internet market has tremendous potential, it remains to be seen if ends up becoming a Reliance monopoly.